exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 ### Achievements and Minigames
 * Achievements are just that, they are goals to reach that will give you stars as a reward.
 * Minigames are puzzles that you can solve that will give you stars as a rewatd for getting solving them.
-The amount of stars the you get from completing a minigame is determined by your current __dt__ and puzzle difficulty.
+The amount of stars that you get from completing a minigame is determined by your current __dt__ and puzzle difficulty.
 This reward can be increased by using the Acceleration Button, also known as Accel.
 Below is a chart of the starting star values and the equation for reward.
 The current best puzzle to farm stars is hard arrow as it gives the best stars/time spent